 What’s an Air Conditioning Dry Charge?

-Over the past 10 years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The R-22 and HCFC mandates are anticipated to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical code R410A.
+Over the past decade, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
+The R-22 and HCFC mandates are expected to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical code R410A.
 R410A has been verified to be safer for the environment.

-In late 2010 the majority of air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-Such systems are more commonly called “dry charged units”.
-The units can legally be sold and installed which permits your Calgary area HVAC contractor to charge the unit on-site with R22.
+In late 2010 reputable air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These units are more commonly called “dry charged units”.
+They can legally be sold and installed then your local HVAC contractor (such as Service Experts Heating & Air Conditioning) can charge the unit with R22.
 R22 is still legal for AC repair or service for a short time longer.
-The reason for these Dry Charged Units is to offer the greater Calgary area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+The intent for these Dry Charged Units is to give the greater Calgary area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also circumvent the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

-Calgary homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Calgary homeowners should be aware that these Dry Charged Units are permitted in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Current R-410A systems have many benefits to Calgary homeowners that Dry Charge units do not.
 A sample of the benefits include:

-• Expanded warranty periods for even greater peace of mind
+- Extended warranty periods for significant peace of mind

 What about the warranty?

-The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+Major manufacturers have a standard 5-year parts warranty on dry charge units.
+While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

 Is R-22 refrigerant going to get really expensive?

-It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
+It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
 Until that date, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Service Experts Heating & Air Conditioning for clarification.